 - Judgment for Dissolution of Marriage

 With all three forms, you should either type the necessary information or neatly print the information in ink.
 Fill out all forms completely.
-Your Circuit Clerk will insert the number (“No.”) on the Affidavit, Petition and Judgment.
+The Jersey County Circuit Court Clerk will insert the number (“No.”) on the Affidavit, Petition and Judgment.
 Even though this is a “Joint” petition, one of the parties must be designated as a “Plaintiff” and the other must be designated as a “Defendant”.
 Traditionally, the party seeking the dissolution is the plaintiff.

 The “Joint Petition for Simplified Dissolution of Marriage” and the “Joint Affidavit Regarding Separation of Parties, Division of Property and Waiver of Bifurcated Hearing” must be signed in front of a Notary Public.
 You should file a copy of your written agreement dividing marital assets, debts, and liabilities at the time you file the Petition.

 The “Judgment of Dissolution of Marriage” need not be signed in front of a Notary, but should be completed and signed by both parties (below the words “Approved as to Form and Content”) before your hearing.
 The Judge will complete the “Entered” line and sign the Judgment if the dissolution is granted.